-Releasing the first teaser for the movie over the weekend, Hull’s Old Town can be seen transformed into a Victorian London, with its centuries-old streets lending themselves well to the industrial era.
+Releasing the first trailer for the movie this week, Hull’s Old Town can be seen transformed into a Victorian London, with its centuries-old streets lending themselves well to the industrial era.

 In the trailer, both Brown and Cavill return as their characters Enola Holmes and Sherlock Holmes, respectively, as Enola begins her career as a detective-for-hire.
 Enola must seek the help of her legendary brother, Sherlock, to help her solve her first official (and very dangerous!) case.